 In our social media blog series digging into The 4 C’s of Social Media Marketing, we’ve discussed social listening as the foundation of a strong social strategy.
-Once that strategy is set, campaigns come to life by engaging target social communities in conversation, rather than broadcasting a message at them.
-Content that goes unshared is lonely, long-format advertising, not social marketing.
-Remember, the number one goal of any social media marketing manager is to inspire word-of-mouth buzz.
+Once that strategy is set, campaigns come to life, your brand will benefit by engaging target social communities in conversation, rather than broadcasting a message at them.
+Content that goes unshared is lonely, long-format advertising.
+Remember, the number one goal of any social media marketing manager is to inspire word-of-mouth buzz and to help grow your online communities on the side.

-With that framework in place, we can now dive into the first C: social communities.
+With that framework in place, we can now dive into the first C: social communities (also known as social networks).

-Those of us who grew up steeped in traditional marketing and advertising principles (read: those of us who remember life before the 90’s) learned that any successful marketing campaign has three components: a target audience, a message, and a channel.
+Those of us who grew up steeped in traditional PR and advertising principles (read: those of us who remember life before the 90’s) weren't plagued by constantly chasing engagement figures.
+We started at the basics and learned that any successful campaign has three components: a target audience, a message, and a channel.

-Once we move from the one-way message of monologue marketing to the two-way conversation of social dialogue marketing, our target audience becomes a target community.
-Like advertisers, social marketers can qualify social communities with standard demographic and psychographic filters (e.g. name, age, gender, interests).
-However, the nature of social media is that social communities can also be evaluated by their member relationships, behaviors and profiles.
-With this insight, marketers can determine what sort of content is engaging its community members, and who the influencers are within that social community.
+Once we move from the one-way message of monologuing to the two-way conversation of social dialogue, our target audience becomes a target community and we provide them with more value.
+Like advertisers, marketers can qualify communities with standard demographic and psychographic filters (e.g. name, age, gender, interests).
+However, the nature of social media is that communities can also be evaluated by their member relationships, behaviors and profiles and extended network.
+With this insight, marketers can determine what content they create that engages community members, and who the influencers are within that platform.

-Both audiences and social communities are made up of people.
-Evaluating social communities as a sum of individuals allows us to examine participation and influence beyond the single target community into the other social communities where an individual may be a part.
-The ability to spot and engage the most influential members within a given social community is one of the big advantages social media marketers have over advertisers, and it’s why social analytics should focus on actions (shares) rather than intentions (impressions).
+Both audiences and communities are made up of people.
+Evaluating communities as a sum of individuals allows us to examine participation and influence beyond the single target community into the other social communities where an individual may be a part.
+The ability to spot and engage the most influential members on LinkedIn, Facebook, Twitter or Instagram (for example) is one of the big advantages marketers have over advertisers, and it’s why social analytics should focus on actions (shares) rather than intentions (impressions) - to benefit everyone involved.

-Finding your influencers is much more easily accomplished with the right tools.
-Community management has gone from the eBay model of activating an existing pool of people who chose to engage on your message boards or with your service to actively prospecting influencers within both your industry and within your frame of influence, whether or not those people have already engaged with your brand.
-Having sophisticated community management tools gives the social media marketer an efficient, scalable way to build strong social communities around specific campaigns, topics and other criterion.
+Finding your influencers is much easier to accomplished with the right tools.
+Community management has gone from the eBay model of activating an existing pool of people, who chose to engage on your message boards or with your service, to actively prospecting influencers within both your industry and within your frame of influence, whether or not those people have already engaged with your brand.
+Having sophisticated community management tools gives the social media marketer an efficient, scalable way to build strong social communities around specific campaigns, topics and other criterion and to contribute to relevant conversations.

 The Internet loves its feline memes, and a picture really is worth 1,000 words.
 Mashable set up a tent where people could come to take a photo with Grumpy Cat at a conference drawing 25,000 attendees, self-selected as both tech-savvy and tweet-ready.
 By leveraging Grumpy Cat’s online popularity in person (in the fur?), Mashable gave the technorati a valuable piece of personal content to share on social channels and hijacked the social buzz, making Grumpy Cat was the most talked-about attendee of the entire show.